Dogeroge/zebrands-test/README.md

 # zebrands-test
 Repository for technnical test

-Este proyecto fue realizado por Edwin Rosas como prueba para Zebrands.
+This project was carried out by Edwin Rosas as a test for Zebrands.

-Enlace para live preview: https://dogeroge.github.io/zebrands-test/
+Link to live preview: